eliasson/markuseliasson.se/content/article/managing-your-javascript-dependencies.md

 +++
 Categories = ["Code"]
-Description = "JavaScript have a fast moving ecosystem and if you do not manage your dependencies you risk breaking your application."
+Description = "JavaScript has a fast moving ecosystem and if you do not manage your dependencies you risk breaking your application."
 Tags = ["JavaScript"]
 date = "2017-02-02T23:40:47+01:00"
 title = "Managing your JavaScript dependencies"